connext/indra/LatencyReport.md

 Some steps have very high variability.
 Steps that sometimes run in 50ms take 2000ms on subsequent runs w/out anything being different.

 eg Acquiring a lock is generally a very fast operation, often the node responds in less than 5ms.
-This is one that sometimes takes > 1000ms though so there's something else going on that's blocking the node from responding as quickly as it could.
-Most likely, it's because another client has the lock and the node's response is blocked until that lock is released.
-But often lock responses take longest immediately after the node wakes up so this might be worth investigating more.
+This is one that sometimes takes > 1000ms (sometimes closer to 5000ms) though so there's something else going on that's blocking the node from responding as quickly as it could.
+Possibly, it's because another client has the lock and the node's response is blocked until that lock is released.
+But no one protocol takes 5000ms to run..

-The wait between a sender initiating propose-protocol and waiting for the node to initiate install-protocol is another one that is sometimes 50ms and sometimes 2000

 Requesting collateral stands out as a step that takes consistently > 1000ms..
-Unexpected given that approximately none of the time is spent waiting for transactions to be resolved.
-BUT this action will always be paired w an on-chain transaction in real-life situations so it's not super high-priority to optimize the off-chain side of things.
+Unexpected given that approximately none of the time is spent waiting for transactions to be mined.
+BUT this action will always be paired w an on-chain transaction in real-life situations so it's not super high-priority to optimize the off-chain side of things here.

 Even if we get variability down to be consistently best case..
 The best case still won't be able to transfer more than once per second.
-Eg install & uninstall protocols consistently take 200-300ms and most of that time is spent in a call to `ethers.utils.recoverAddress` (up to 100ms per address recovery), specifically in `cf-core/src/protocol/utils/signature-validator.ts` which, at it's core, is calling into the `elliptic` library, a pure-JS implementation of some EC crypto primitives.
+Eg install & uninstall protocols consistently take 200-300ms and most of that time is spent in a call to `ethers.utils.recoverAddress` (40-80ms per address recovery & eg it's called 4 times in the install protocol), specifically in `cf-core/src/protocol/utils/signature-validator.ts` which, at it's core, is calling into the `elliptic` library, a pure-JS implementation of some EC crypto primitives.
+Is this the kind of thing we could replace w a call to a browser's Web Crypto API?

 ## Closer look at transfers